Fernando0069/my-charts/charts/do180-todo-nodejs/files/README.md

 # DO276 JavaScript/Node.js To Do List App

-Based on Restify 4.0 and Sequelize 3.14.
-Tested on Node.js 0.10 from SCL with Mariadb 5.5.
+Based on Restify 11.1 and Sequelize 6.32.
+Tested on Node.js 20 in OpenShift using the UBI 9 base image with MySQL 3.6.

-Do `npm install` do download dependencies.
+Run npm install to install dependencies (if not using OpenShift automatic dependency installation).

+The application is automatically started in OpenShift.
+If running locally, use npm start.
 Run as `node app.js`

 * Don't do pagination yet.